-'Blinded By The Light': Film Review | Sundance 2019
+'Blinded by the Light': Film Review | Sundance 2019

-'Bend It Like Beckham' director Gurinda Chadha tells the story of a British-Pakistani kid who falls in love with Bruce Springsteen's music.
+'Bend It Like Beckham' director Gurinder Chadha tells the story of a British-Pakistani kid who falls in love with Bruce Springsteen's music.

-A British teen born to Pakistani immigrants has his life changed by Bruce Springsteen in Blinded By The Light, an '80s-set coming-of-age tale directed by Gurinda Chadha and inspired by the life of British journalist Sarfraz Manzoor.
-Surely the most crowd-pleasing film Chadha has made since that soccer pic that made Keira Knightley a star, Light is just as faithful to formula as Bend It Like Beckham and just as reliant on its lead's likeability; here, newcomer Viveik Kalra radiates enough guileless enthusiasm to carry viewers past the film's rough patches.
-A bigger than expected commitment to the works of the Boss may help sell the pic Stateside, even if cinephiles will grumble that the best Bruce-related feature of the last 12 months was Jim Cummings' barely-released Thunder Road.
+A British teen born to Pakistani immigrants has his life changed by Bruce Springsteen in Blinded by the Light, an '80s-set coming-of-age tale directed by Gurinder Chadha and inspired by the life of British journalist Sarfraz Manzoor.
+Surely the most crowd-pleasing film Chadha has made since that soccer pic that made Keira Knightley a star, Light is just as faithful to formula as Bend It Like Beckham and just as reliant on its lead's likability; here, newcomer Viveik Kalra radiates enough guileless enthusiasm to carry viewers past the film's rough patches.
+A bigger than expected commitment to the works of the Boss may help sell the pic Stateside, even if cinephiles will grumble that the best Bruce-related feature of the last 12 months was Jim Cummings' barely released Thunder Road.

-Back at school after summer break, Javed hits the trifecta: His new English class has a real-talk teacher (Hayley Atwell) who's about to discover his talent; one of his female classmates (Nell Williams' Eliza) will soon do the same; and in the hallway he collides with a stranger whose Walkman contains "the direct line to all that's true in this sh---y world."
+Back at school after summer break, Javed hits the trifecta: His new English class has a real-talk teacher (Hayley Atwell) who's about to discover his talent; one of his female classmates, Eliza (Nell Williams), will soon do the same; and in the hallway he collides with a stranger whose Walkman contains "the direct line to all that's true in this shitty world."
 Roops (Aaron Phagura), befriending the lonely Javed, puts cassettes of Born in the USA and Darkness on the Edge of Town in his hands and knows the music will do the rest.

 Becoming obsessed with this new music at the same time that others are growing curious about his writing, Javed is drawn to denim jackets and red bandanas; his hair gets taller.
 And, awkwardly, he starts quoting Springsteen lyrics in any circumstance, sometimes loudly.
 The film doesn't commit to fully turning these moments into movie-musical breaks, and it doesn't present them realistically either; some scenes work better than others, and there have definitely already been too many of them when Javed and Roops hijack the school radio station, put "Born to Run" on the loudspeakers, and run off into a music-video interlude that, to use the parlance of the time, is barf-worthy.